fbpx

 Location: about 1.5 hours east of Medellín – depart from the North Bus Terminal (Terminal Norte).

-The Best of Medellín
+The Best of Medellín, Colombia

 Besides this article about the eight best pueblos near Medellín, Medellin Guru has several more articles about the best and top places and things to do in Medellín including: